Code-Institute-Submissions/MikaCodez-Divine_Timing_JanResub/README.md

 •Identity and Access Management (IAM) Go back to the AWS Management Console and find IAM in AWS Services side menu - User Groups and click Create Group name group "manage-your-app-name" and click Create group

-side menu - Policies and click Create Policy Click import managed policy - find AmazonS3FullAccess Copy ARN again and paste into "Resource" add list containint two elements "[ "arn::..", ""arn::../*]" First element is for bucket itself, second element is for all files and foldrs in the bucket
+side menu - Policies and click Create Policy Click import managed policy - find AmazonS3FullAccess Copy ARN again and paste into "Resource" add list containing two elements "[ "arn::..", ""arn::../*]" First element is for bucket itself, second element is for all files and folders in the bucket

 Click bottom right Add Tags, than Click bottom right Next: Review Add name of the policy and description